EmmanuelEnc/gns3-azure-setup/README.md

 ## ✅ Conclusion

-Stage 1 successfully established the core of the Cloud_netOps360 lab environment by deploying and configuring a **remote GNS3 server in Microsoft Azure**.
-Key accomplishments include:

-- Creation of a VNet and subnet for the GNS3 environment
-- Deployment and configuration of an Ubuntu VM running GNS3, Docker, and uBridge
-- Setup of remote access via GNS3 GUI from a local Windows PC
-- Verified Docker-based containers and connectivity
-- Documented every configuration step for reproducibility

-This stage provides a secure and scalable platform to simulate advanced networking concepts, traffic flow, and cybersecurity scenarios in upcoming stages.
+This project successfully demonstrates how to set up a cloud-hosted GNS3 server in Azure for remote network simulation and testing.
+From provisioning the virtual machine and configuring secure access, to installing GNS3, Docker, and essential dependencies, every step was designed to establish a scalable and accessible virtual lab environment.

+By decoupling the simulation engine from local hardware limitations, this setup provides a reliable platform for experimenting with routing, switching, network segmentation, and protocol testing — all from a remote GNS3 GUI.
+Whether used for learning, certification prep, or prototyping, this architecture lays the groundwork for future expansion into more advanced networking or cybersecurity projects.
 ---
 © 2025 Emmanuel Encarnacion • GitHub Portfolio